 6.1.2.2 External AF

 For external AF, 5GC cannot force external AF to provide the keys to VPLMN to fulfill the LI requirement.
-However, when the external AF retrieves the keys from AAnF via NEF, the external AF shall provide the indication that 'KAF is used for encryption' or 'KAF-derived keys are used for encryption' or 'keys independent of KAF are used for encryption'.
-When the indication value is 'Kaf is used for encryption' or 'KAF-derived keys are used for encryption', the hAAnF provides KAF along with the same indication to VPLMN (new AF or vAAnF).
+However, when the external AF retrieves the keys from AAnF via NEF, the external AF provides the indication that 'KAF is used for encryption' or 'KAF-derived keys are used for encryption' or 'keys independent of KAF are used for encryption'.
+When the indication value is 'KAF is used for encryption' or 'KAF-derived keys are used for encryption', the hAAnF provides KAF along with the same indication to VPLMN (new AF or vAAnF).

-If the indication value received at hAAnF is 'keys independent of KAF are used for encryption', the hAAnF shall provide only the indication to VPLMN without any keys.
+If the indication value received at hAAnF is 'keys independent of KAF are used for encryption', the hAAnF provides only the indication to VPLMN without any keys.

 NOTE 1: Depending on agreement between HPLMN and AF, indications could be extended to provide more complete information on security parameters used by AF.